 This will operation will install and build all the necessary components.

-- Open a Developer Console and create a new folder for your Shader project.
-We will use 'vault' in our example
+- Launch the Command Prompt, creating a new folder for your Shader project.
+We will use the

 c:\Code\shader-sdk\shade create_project vault